Derekoh3/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+It's used for anytime you are using route to get access to its match data.
 1. How would you explain form validation to someone who has never programmed before?
+Form validation occurs when the client entered all necessary data and then submitted it.
 1. In 1-2 sentences, define end to end testing.
+It is to test the functionality and performance of an application under product like cirumstances and date to replicate live settings.
 ## Instructions

 ### Task 1: Project Set Up